Sabellianism: Sabellius

-History and development

-Modalism has been mainly associated with Sabellius, who taught a form of it in Rome in the 3rd century.
-This had come to him via the teachings of Noetus and Praxeas.
-Noetus was excommunicated from the Church after being examined by council, and Praxeas is said to have recanted his modalistic views in writing, teaching again his former faith.
-Sabellius likewise was excommunicated by council in Alexandria, and after complaint of this was made to Rome, a second council then assembled in Rome and also ruled against not only Sabellianism, but against Arianism, and against Tritheism, while affirming a Divine Triad as the catholic understanding of the Divine Monarchy.
+Johann Lorenz von Mosheim, German Lutheran theologian who founded the pragmatic school of church historians, argued that Sabellius described God as three in one sense but one in another.
+"Sabellius held to the simple unity of the person and nature of God."
+However, the form of Sabellianism taught by Sabellius is not the same as Monarchianism.
+He did not believe that the Father, Son, and Holy Spirit are simply three names for the same Reality.
+He "believed the distinction of Father, Son, and Holy Spirit, described in the Scriptures, to be a real distinction, and not a mere appellative or nominal one."
+He maintained that, just like a man is one person, but has a body, a soul, and a spirit, so God is one Person, yet in that Person, the Father, the Son, and the Holy Spirit can be discriminated.

 Hippolytus of Rome knew Sabellius personally, writing how he and others had admonished Sabellius in Refutation of All Heresies.
 He knew Sabellius opposed Trinitarian theology, yet he called Modal Monarchism the heresy of Noetus, not that of Sabellius.

+Jesus Christ

+In (Modalistic) Monarchianism, Jesus Christ is God.
+In Dynamic Monarchianism, Jesus Christ is a mere man.

+Homoousios

+It has been reported that Sabellius used the Greek term homoousian (ὁμοούσιος, 'same substance', 'consubstantial'), which is also used by the Nicene Creed.
+The term describes the relationship between Father and Son.
+Many who held with Athanasius were uneasy about the term.
+Their objection was that it was considered to be un-scriptural, suspicious, and "of a Sabellian tendency."
+For Sabellius, this term means that the Father and Son were one essential person, operating as different manifestations or modes.

+Other Competing Views

+Simonetti sees Arianism "as an extreme reaction against a Sabellianism which was at the time rife in the East."
+Arianism advocated three hypostases.
+The Trinitarian view also presents three distinct persons within the Godhead, but while Arianism taught three distinct substances, the Trinity doctrine asserts that the three Persons exist in one substance.

+History and development

 Sabellianism was embraced by Christians in Cyrenaica, to whom Dionysius, Patriarch of Alexandria (who was instrumental in the excommunication of Sabellius in Alexandria), wrote letters arguing against this belief.
-Hippolytus himself perceived modalism as a new and peculiar idea which was covertly gaining a following:
+Hippolytus wrote:

-Some others are secretly introducing another doctrine, who have become disciples of one Noetus, who was a native of Smyrna, (and) lived not very long ago.
-This person was greatly puffed up and inflated with pride, being inspired by the conceit of a strange spirit. | There has appeared one, Noetus by name, and by birth a native of Smyrna.
+Some others are secretly introducing another doctrine, who have become disciples of one Noetus, who was a native of Smyrna, (and) lived not very long ago. ...
 This person introduced a heresy from the tenets of Heraclitus.
 Now a certain man called Epigonus becomes his minister and pupil, and this person during his sojourn at Rome disseminated his godless opinion.
-But Cleomenes, who had become his disciple, an alien both in way of life and habits from the Church, was wont to corroborate the (Noetian) doctrine. | But in like manner, also, Noetus, being by birth a native of Smyrna, and a fellow addicted to reckless babbling, as well as crafty withal, introduced (among us) this heresy which originated from one Epigonus.
+But Cleomenes, who had become his disciple, an alien both in way of life and habits from the Church, was wont to corroborate the (Noetian) doctrine. | But in like manner, also, Noetus, being by birth a native of Smyrna ... introduced (among us) this heresy which originated from one Epigonus.
 It reached Rome, and was adopted by Cleomenes, and so has continued to this day among his successors.